zamronypj/fano-cli/README.md

 to merge because they have unrelated commit histories.

 To workaround this problem, you can run `git merge` with option `--allow-unrelated-histories` or create project directory structure without
-GIT repository.
+Git repository.

-### Scaffolding project directory structure without GIT
+### Scaffolding project directory structure without Git

 To scaffold project structure using Fano framework but without initializing GIT repository, run with  `--create-project-without-git` command line options